pertti-hallikainen/pertti-hallikainen.github.io/site/content/en/page/politik.md

 ## Municipal elections 13.4.2025

 I am a candidate in the municipal elections because I don't only want to complain about how things are, I also want to take action to improve them.
 Being a candidate is a natural way to participate in democratic decision-making.
-I value community, hold a worldview that I would describe as scientific and enjoy the company of my loved ones and the stories we tell each other, which will affect the world around us for generations to come.
+I value community, hold a worldview that I would describe as scientific and enjoy the company of my loved ones and the stories we tell each other.
 I am a candidate for [Tampereen Vihreät](https://www.tampereenvihreat.fi/embed/kuntavaalit24/?kieli=fi&vaali=kuntavaalit-2025), the Green Party.

-In municipal politics it is possible to succeed if you are able to read and listen.
-If you want to achieve more, it would be useful to be able to inspire and negotiate.
-And those good values people talk so much about, they don't hurt to have.
+Municipal politics is a bit of a weird sport.
+I'm hoping the representatives who get elected into the city council are reasonable people, with whom it is possible to hold a conversation and work together to develop the city in a healthy direction.
+Our decision-making process should be robust in such a way that people can trust their taxes are spent responsibly and that the city provides it's services at sufficient quantity and quality.

+If you are unfamiliar with the Finnish Green Party, you can find the best summary of who we are from our [political programme.](https://www.greens.fi/political-programme-of-the-greens-2023-2027/)

+For my campaign, I will try to split my time between writing these campaign materials and then going out there to spread the message to as many people as I can.
+I am already feeling a bit of a competitive spirit; I want to get a good amount of votes for my group and for my own stash.
+As you might be aware the world is not yet complete and if we want to change something about it, it is within our power to try to do so.
+If you want to help us, please come and say hi or contact me via the social links at the bottom of this page, or join the conversation on [Threads](https://www.threads.net/@prtthllknn).

-I will write on this page all things relevant to my campaign and I will link to the voting aid applications I answer, once those open.
-I appreciate transparency in politics and want to meet the voters' needs for information, during and after the election.
+I will write on this page all things relevant to my campaign.
+I appreciate transparency in politics, during and between elections.
+If there is a specific issue you want to know my opinion on, please ask me about it.
+Otherwise I will focus on issues I find the most important.

-If you want to ask my opinion on a specific issue, you can contact me on Instagram or through e-mail.
-You can find my social links and contact information at the bottom of the page.